gregrhend/gregrhend.github.io/_projects/a_desal-opt.md

 ---
 ### Project Overview:
 <font size="3">
 This research introduces a two-stage optimization model coupled with multicriteria decision analysis, aiming to assess the impacts and trade-offs of investing in desalination processes for regional water systems in the face of uncertainty.
-The study specifically zooms in on the Israeli National Water Supply System (INWSS), showcasing the ways desalination investments enhance system robustness and introduce tradeoffs between up-front capital costs and expected recourse costs.
+The study specifically zooms in on the Israeli National Water Supply System (INWSS), showcasing the ways desalination investments enhance system robustness and introduce trade-offs between up-front capital costs and expected recourse costs.
 </font>

 ### Introduction: